YYYYYHC/Measure_Cache_Size/README.md

 This is my os project in NWPU.

+This is a simple implementation of Dr Saavedra-Barrera's paper

+**CPU Performance Evaluation and Execution Time Prediction Using Narrow Spectrum Benchmarking**[http://www2.eecs.berkeley.edu/Pubs/TechRpts/1992/6137.html]

+chapter5

 ## Problem Statement

 Given a computer, how to characterize the parameters of cache and TLB as a user?